alanng10/class-lang/Docue/Article/Word/a.md

 Word "strikeout" has meaning that is strikeout style.

+Word "miter" has meaning that is miter style.

+Word "bevel" has meaning that is bevel style.

 Word "area" has meaning that is region.

 Word "pos" has meaning that is position in signed int.